-Internal vibrations, also known as internal tremors, can affect people with Parkinson’s disease, multiple sclerosis, or essential tremor.
-Internal tremors are not harmful, but they be can be worrying and may interfere with a person’s daily life.
+Internal vibrations, also known as internal tremors, can feel like a person is shaking on the inside.
+They typically affect people with Parkinson’s disease, multiple sclerosis, or essential tremor.

 Internal tremors are shaking sensations felt inside the body.
 They occur without visible movement, which external tremors produce.

-The causes of internal tremors are not well understood, and current research is limited.
-However, doctors tend to believe that these tremors stem from the same neurological causes of external tremors.
+The causes of internal tremors are not well understood, and current research has limitations.
+However, doctors tend to believe that these tremors stem from the same neurological causes as external tremors.

 People with PD may experience some of the following symptoms: